nuodb/node-nuodb/_docs/1.getting-started/connecting.md

 > Use environment variables to provide credentials to the Docker containers.

-To connect to NuoDB using static configuration, with credentials provided as environment varaibles, and then close the connection:
+To connect to NuoDB using static configuration, with credentials provided as environment variables, and then close the connection:

 ```javascript
 'use strict';